+We’re employee rights lawyer and we represent employees only, across Florida and Georgia.
+We get lots of questions about the the Family and Medical Leave Act of 1993 (FMLA).
 It’s a powerful tool you can use when you need time off for medical care – for yourself or for your family members themselves.
-But it can be tricky, and employers haven’t made it any easier.

-Here are some of my best tips for taking FMLA leave and for protecting yourself in case your employer isn’t happy about it.
+Here are some of our suggestions for taking FMLA leave, and for protecting yourself in case your employer isn’t happy about it.

 - Use the official federal FMLA form to request leave.
 Never use an unofficial form created by your employer.
 Here’s a link to the official form.
 You can find it yourself online in a bunch of places.
 Make sure the form is the WH-380-E. And never use a form created by your employer.
 Why?
 Some employers create their own version but secretly alter it, to allow them to snoop into your medical history and to change your rights in other ways.
 If your employer gives you anything other than the WH-380-E to submit FMLA requests, say thanks but no thanks and get your own online.
 Your employer cannot force you to use its altered version.